Abibubble/harrison-nye/README.md

 To do

+Wedding

 - Fix carousel
 - Make escape less cheesy
+- Reroute on RSVP send & alert
+- Fix fonts
+- Wedding colour scheme - white, purple, blue

+Escape room

+- Black overlay
+- Scroll or old paper to put the clue on
+- Input to look like a padlock?
 - Add pigpen diagram
-- Check gerbil on load
-- Reroute on RSVP send & alert